Scoil Naomh Lorcan is a co-educational Primary School with a current enrolment of 85 pupils.

 Eilish Hanratty: Vice-Principal

-Ann-Marie O’Hagan: Junior & Senior Infants
+Siobháin Casey: Junior & Senior Infants

-Siobháin Mc Aleenan: Resource
+Siobhan Mc Aleenan: SET

 SNA: Jenny Mc Cumiskey

 In September 2015, we opened our new school building, complete with three new classrooms, thanks to the hard work of former Principal, Mrs. Mary Sheeran, Fr.
 Jim Shevlin and the serving Board of Management.
 This stunning new build allows the school plenty of scope to develop comfortably in line with a steady increase in pupil numbers.

-The school engages with the Music Generation project with provides pupils with an positive introduction to stringed instruments and orchestral performance.
+The school engages with the Music Generation project which provides pupils with a positive introduction to stringed instruments and orchestral performance.
 Pupils take part in musical performances and competitions at regular intervals throughout the year.